Doctor's Notes on Genital Herpes

 Genital herpes is an infection of the genital area in men or women caused by the herpes simplex (HSV) viruses.
 Genital herpes is more commonly caused by the HSV type 2 (HSV-2) than HSV-1, which more often causes cold sores of the mouth.

 Genital herpes causes symptoms that occur in outbreaks and recur over time.
 The virus remains dormant in the body between outbreaks.
 It is possible to be infected with genital herpes and not show symptoms at a given time.
-When symptoms (outbreaks) do occur, these include a red, blistering, intensely painful rash on the genitals.
-Other symptoms can include ulcer formation after the blisters burst and a tingling, itching, or burning sensation in the skin prior to an outbreak.
+When symptoms (outbreaks) do occur, they may include

 Must Read Articles:

-CervicitisCervicitis is inflammation of a woman's cervix, and may be caused by STD's or injuries to the cervix.
-Cervicitis symptoms include vaginal discharge, bleeding, itching, and itching; lower back pain; and pain during intercourse.
+CervicitisCervicitis is inflammation of a woman's cervix and may be caused by STDs or injuries to the cervix.
+Cervicitis symptoms and signs include vaginal discharge, bleeding, itching, and itching; lower back pain; and pain during intercourse.
 Treatment of cervicitis is generally with prescribed antibiotics.